Bajix/broccoli-live-reload/README.md

 - `include` *{Array}*

 Optional.
-If set, defines a set of [patterns](https://www.npmjs.com/package/minimatch) to match files against for tracking for inclusion.
-For example, if you're using a css-preprocessor, you should omit your input files from tracking to prevent their changes from forcing a reload.
-This allows for live reload to hot-swap styling without refreshing the page.
+If set, defines a set of [patterns](https://www.npmjs.com/package/minimatch) to match files against for tracking inclusion.
+This does not affect your build itself, and can be used to speed up tracking or to otherwise prevent changes from forcing reloads.
+For example, if you're using a css-preprocessor, you should omit your input files from tracking to prevent their changes from forcing reloads.
+This allows for live reload to hot-swap styling without refreshing the page, so long as the only tracked files that changed are CSS.

 ```
 if (~process.argv.indexOf('--broccoli')) {